long-910/png2gif/README.md

 This command will convert all PNG images in the `images/` directory into a GIF animation named `animation.gif` with a frame rate of 15 FPS.

+## Contributing

+Contributions are welcome!
+Please feel free to submit pull requests or open issues for bug fixes, feature requests, or general improvements.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.